wp-plugins/cms-tree-page-view/readme.txt

 == Changelog ==

+= 0.10.1 =
+- Fixed popup closing to fast on Firefox.
+- Enable menu item setting by default for hierarchical post types during first install.
+It was confusing when it was enabled for pages but not for other post types.
+Consistency!
+- Added link to settings page to plugin listing.
+- Fixed: WPML-stuff now also works on custom post types

+= 0.10 =
+- Fixed position of action div.
+Now it's always to the right of the page name.
+- Fixed so action div never is below the fold of the browser.
+Instead it's moved up until it's visible.
+- Fixed problem related to hoverIntent and mouseover and drag and drop.
+There was just to many wierd things going on so I switched to my own solution instead.
+Let me know if it works ok for you too now again!

 = 0.9 =
 - Only output scripts and styles on pages that the plugin uses.
 This should speed up other parts of the WordPress admin a little tiny itsy bitsy bit.
 - Added a hopefully not to spammy box about donation and stuff.
 Hopefully it it encourages some of you to give it a good review or maybe even donate some money.
 I've spent a lot, lot, LOT of time developing this plugin you know ;)